HiSA-Team/HBMController/README.md

 HBM IP requires an external simulator.
 Simulations were conducted using Questa Advanced Simulator v2020.4.

 For now, the synthesis and implementation go well on the Alveo U280 card.
+> NOTE: The design has been validated only in simulation.
+Physical validation is ongoing.

 ## Getting started